smirnov-mi/k8s/Rancher/RancherManagerSCA.md

 	11 Rancher Manager 2.7 for Rancher Prime Operations: CLI Access for Rancher Manager and Downstream Clusters Access cluster nodes with ssh.
            Access a downstream cluster with kubectl.
+           Rancher Manager API
+           Rancher Manager CLI

+           ---
+           Q: What is the purpose of Authorized Cluster Endpoint?
+           A: It authenticates requests and forwards them to downstream Kubernetes cluster API.

+           Q: How does Rancher CLI communicate with Rancher Manager?
+           A: It provides a bearer token to the cluster API with the request.

+           Q: Which of the following parameters is required for kubectl if a downstream cluster needs to be communicated with without Rancher Manager’s Authentication Proxy?
+           A: --context <CONTEXT_NAME>

+           Q: Where can you get Rancher CLI for Linux?
+           A: Download a tar ball from Rancher Manager UI

-	12 Rancher Manager 2.7 for Rancher Prime Operations: Backup and Restore with Rancher Manager
+	12 Rancher Manager 2.7 for Rancher Prime Operations: Backup and Restore with Rancher Manager Backup Requirements with Rancher Manager
+           Downstream Cluster Snapshots
+           Upgrade Downstream Clusters
+           Restore Downstream Clusters
+           Backup and Restore Rancher Manager

 	13 Rancher Manager 2.7 for Rancher Prime Operations: Course Feedback